NourTabib/cqrs-microservice-project/README.md

 #### Configuration
 + You need to have Java 17 installed
 + Install the project dependencies
-+ In order to prepare the developpement environment (Apache Kafka,MongoDB,Postgres), run the docker-compose up
++ In order to prepare the developpement environment (Apache Kafka,MongoDB,Postgres), run the docker-compose containers
-+ Run the Project
++ Run the Application